withspace/syncws/README.md

 remindws [user]@[host-or-ip]:[remote-dir]
 ```

-The content of your current working directory (except files excluded in `.gitignore` file) will be synced to the remote directory onn provided host.

-Usage example:
+Example:

 ```bash
 syncws user@127.0.0.1:/tmp/mydir
 ```

+The content of your current working directory (except files excluded in `.gitignore` file) will be synced to the directory on provided host.